amplience/amplience-sfcc-composable-commerce/docs/amplience/personalisation.md

 Personalised container types have a few mandatory fields which define what content is selected for a given user.

 - Default Content: This is a content link and can be a list of any content.
 This content is displayed when no matches are made.
 - Max Number of Matches: Defines the maximum number of matched content items that can be displayed.
 Content items past the limit (in order of variation appearance) will be silently removed.
+TODO: example
 - Content Variations: Each variation can be assigned to one or many customer groups.
 Each variation also has a list of content.
 This list can be a reference so content for a variation is only fetched if it matches the current user.
 Result content is ordered by their variant's order of appearance.

 ## Technical Behaviour